Home Workout for Golf: How to Train Without a Gym

 Gym’s closing does not mean your training needs to stagnate.
 With some creativity and discipline you can perform extremely beneficial workouts from home.
-Below I have compiled a list of useful equipment that will hugely increase your workout options.
+Below I have created a Golf Home Workout Guide which includes a list of useful equipment that will hugely increase your workout options.

 (Note: Unfortunately the price of home workout equipment has increased pretty significantly online due to the Corona Virus)

 Provide the ultimate in versatility.
 The vast majority of exercises you can do with dumbbells, barbells, or on a cable pulley machine can be effectively simulated with elastic resistance.
 They are also reasonable cheap, extremely light to move, and don’t require any storage space.
 There are an infinite range of band types on the market.
 The two main types are “tubing” type bands with handles, and regular elastic resistance bands.
 Both can be used for pretty much the exact same exercises.The key with elastic resistance is having bands that are of appropriate tension.
 The ones at the below link take care of this, and come with some convenient tools like a door anchor, and ankle strap.I personally use these bands and find them extremely useful.

 Sample Home Workout For Golf With Resistance Bands:Try 3-5 sets of 8-12 reps on each exercise in a circuit fashion.
 Experiment with different band resistances so that the last couple of reps for each exercise is difficult.
 Different exercises will require different resistances.